Back to all posts

 Next, address electrical safety.
 Water and electricity are a dangerous combination.
 If you can safely access your breaker box without walking through water, turn off the power to the affected area.
 This simple step can prevent a serious electrical hazard.
 If you’re dealing with significant flooding, it’s best to call for emergency plumbing services right away.

-Step 2: Assess the Situation and Any Safety Risks
+Step 2: Safely Assess the Damage

 Once you’ve stopped the water, take a moment to assess the scene from a safe distance.
 The water coming from your drain could contain sewage, which poses significant health risks.
 Make sure to keep children and pets far away from the area to prevent exposure to harmful bacteria.